roddhjav/apparmor.d/docs/development/directives.md

 **`profiles...`**

-:   List a profile **files** to stack at the end of the current profile.
+:   List of profile **files** to stack at the end of the current profile.

 **`[X]`**